djradon/public-notes/blogs.the-old-man-in-the-cave.2024-11-03-code-is-flowing.md

 ### Template Integration

-When generating the HTML [[sflow.concepts.reference-pages]], you should be able to apply one or more templates to effectively convey information visually and make the pages usable.
+When generating the HTML [[reference pages|sflow.concepts.reference-pages]], you should be able to apply one or more templates to effectively convey information visually and make the pages usable.

 ## Tech Stack